MaritimeCloud/MaritimeCloudPortalDemo/README.md

 This project has been developed as a pure Mock-up project for showing the functionallity of the Maritime Cloud Identity Registry https://github.com/MaritimeCloud/IdentityRegistry
 The project started as another Portal and has shamelessly been altered without proper cleanup of legacy code.
 The reason for this was to speed up the development for showing t a functioning Portal at a Conference.
 Further development will be done in a new and fresh project.

+A running version can be found at https://portal.maritimecloud.net

 ## Prerequisites

 * Java 8